-In 2018, Fair Elections Center created a unique new project to promote the important role of poll workers through piloting WorkElections.com, a unique web portal designed to centralize and simplify information on poll worker requirements and links to local jurisdictions’ applications.
+In 2018, Fair Elections Center created a new project to promote the important role of poll workers through piloting WorkElections.org, a unique web portal designed to centralize and simplify information on poll worker requirements and links to local jurisdictions’ applications.
 The endeavor was launched in nine states to help find poll workers who were young, bilingual, and tech savvy.

 Our work is an effort to create a more diverse pool of poll workers so they more closely reflect the communities of voters they help.
-Leading into 2020, we expanded WorkElections.com nationally, to include comprehensive information on poll worker requirements -- including voter registration and training requirements, hours, pay rates, and links to applications -- for more than 4,000 jurisdictions across the country.
+Leading into 2020, we expanded WorkElections.org nationally, to include comprehensive information on poll worker requirements -- including voter registration and training requirements, hours, pay rates, and links to applications -- for more than 4,000 jurisdictions across the country.
 WorkElections is the first portal to compile all this information in simplified form and in one place.

-To help remedy this, we and our Power the Polls partners are committed to recruiting 250,000 people to step up and serve as poll workers.
+To help remedy this, we and our Power the Polls partners committed to recruiting 250,000 people to step up and serve as poll workers.

 An effective follow-up strategy: To remind potential poll workers of their commitment to help the election go smoothly and to direct them to local jurisdiction information from WorkElections.

 Information to help recruit new poll workers: Created materials to explain what is involved in being a poll worker and sharing some testimonials.

 Partnering with the business community: We worked with businesses to help recruit their employees to work at the polls—either by encouraging businesses to give employees Election Day off as a day of service or provide gift packages (merchandise, gift cards, etc.) as a “thank you” to those who serve.